UK Stocks-Factors to watch on Nov 4

 * HK->Shanghai Connect daily quota used 3.5 pct, Shanghai->HK daily quota used 3.9 pct

-LONDON Nov 4 Britain's FTSE 100 futures contract edged down by 0.2 percent on Tuesday, with commodity stocks in focus as iron prices dropped to close to their weakest level since 2009 while Brent crude oil prices also fell.
+LONDON Nov 4 Britain's FTSE 100 index is seen opening down by 1 to 10 points, or as much as 0.2 percent lower on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 0.9 percent at 6,487.97 points on Monday.